SpontanCombust/witcherscript-ide/docs/user-manual/project-system.md

 WitcherScript IDE is able to detect projects created using the REDKit modding tool.
 These projects contain a `.w3edit`, which acts as a solution file for the whole project.
 Working with REDKit projects requires you to set the path to the game in extension's settings.

 REDKit project naturally can't use any scripts that are not part of it or the vanilla game (*content0*) unless you manually edit the depot.
-Until REDkit will be able to support script dependencies more easily if you want to get code suggestions from other mods consider initializing [WIDE project](#wide-project) in the workspace directory and filling the `[dependencies]` table instead.
+Until REDkit will be able to support script dependencies more easily if you want to get code suggestions from other mods consider initializing [WIDE project](#wide-project) in the workspace directory and filling the `[dependencies]` table.

 :material-information-outline: If both `*.w3edit` and `witcherscript.toml` are present in the directory, it will be treated as a WIDE project.